jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-compromised servers are leveraged in order to send junk data to target computers with the hopes of denying that service by creating a traffic jam in the pipes.
+compromised servers are leveraged in order to send junk data to target computers with the hopes of denying that service by creating a “traffic jam in the pipes.”

+Summary

+Frequency

+While these attacks are a nuisance impacting a large range of organizations, some organizations face these attacks on a regular basis which may potentially impact their business function.

+Threat Actors

+8,456 incidents,
+4 with confirmed
+data disclosure

+External (100%)
+(incidents)

+What is the same?

+Denial of Service continues to be one of the most common types of cybersecurity incidents.

-Figure 63\.
-Denial of Service incident paths (n\=3\) 2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-42
+41

-These types of irksome incidents arent isolated to any one industry.
+These types of irksome incidents aren’t isolated to any one industry.
 As Figure
 64 demonstrates there are a wide range of companies from Information